subodhwork21/exclusive/README.md

 In this project, I was responsible for the front-end development, focusing on implementing the HTML and CSS to bring the design to life.
 While the design was sourced externally, I integrated it into the website, ensuring that the layout is clean and well-structured.
 The site is now ready for further development to include interactive features and e-commerce functionality.

+### Design Reference

+The design used in this project was sourced from a publicly available Figma file and does not belong to me.
+You can find the original design [here](https://www.figma.com/design/cd2Ky3B4QuD3oT887AYMsc/Full-E-Commerce-Website-UI-UX-Design-(Community)?node-id=34-213&node-type=frame&t=nfgh5RQxOHQPL1un-0).

 ## Features

 - **Visually Appealing Design**: A modern, clean, and premium design catered to desktop users.